Head and Neck Cancer

 • Advocating for individuals with HNC and their care partners at the local, state, and national levels as well as providing expert testimony when appropriate.

-• Serving as an integral member of an interprofessional team working with individuals with HNC and their families/care partners (see ASHA’s resources on interprofessional education/interprofessional practice [IPE/IPP] and person- and family-centered care).
+• Serving as an integral member of an interprofessional team working with individuals with HNC and their families/care partners (see ASHA’s resources on interprofessional education/interprofessional practice [IPE/IPP] and focusing care on individuals and their care partners).

 As indicated in the Code of Ethics (ASHA, 2023), SLPs who serve this population should be specifically educated and appropriately trained to do so.